'Make and break the records girl' - Nkwocha backs Oshoala to surpass her African feat | Goal.com

 'Make and break the records girl' - Nkwocha backs Oshoala to surpass her African feat

-Nigeria legend Perpetual Nkwocha has backed compatriot Asisat Oshoala to surpass her record after the Barcelona star won the African Women's Player of the Year for a fourth time on Tuesday.
+Nigeria legend Perpetua Nkwocha has backed compatriot Asisat Oshoala to surpass her record after the Barcelona star won the African Women's Player of the Year for a fourth time on Tuesday.

 Oshoala beat off competition from Cameroon's Ajara Nchout and South Africa's Thembi Kgatlana to scoop her fourth prize in Egypt, having previously won the 2014, 2016 and 2017 awards.